Writer, Ghostwriter, Coach

 Beyond the Page

 When I’m not writing, you’ll find me at the pottery wheel, creating functional art at Devotion Pottery.
 I love working with clay—the physical relationship between intention and form, the alchemy of fire and earth.
-Each mug and bowl is a meditation on presence.

 I earned my MFA in Creative Writing from New Mexico State University and a certificate in Advanced Software Development from Code Fellows.
 I’ve narrated audiobooks, written genre fiction under other names, and built an off-grid retreat center in Northern California where I lived for several years before returning to Texas.